etcd-io/etcd/Documentation/authentication.md

 ## Enabling authentication

-The minimal steps to enabling auth follow.
+The minimal steps to enabling auth are as follows.
 The administrator can set up users and roles before or after enabling authentication, as a matter of preference.

 Make sure the root user is created: